schuhva/Music-Generation/doc/releases/3.03/Base_01.rst

 -------

 -  Major-scale
 -  it is the rain of the 8.09.2019.
-See 3.03.1 Display Meteo-Data
+See 3.03.1 Display meteorological data
--  Air-pressure and Temperature as melody.
+-  Air-pressure and temperature as melody.
--  Air-pressure and Temperature are during this rain seqenc relatively constant. so the melody does often play the same note
+-  Air-pressure and temperature are during this rain sequence relatively constant.
+So the melody does often play the same note
--  The volume of the Timpany is controlled by the amount of rain.
-The data is magnified by a large factor. the peacks are then cut of.
+-  The volume of the timpani is controlled by the amount of rain.
+The data is magnified by a large factor.
+The peaks are then cut of.
-   Otherwise the drumm would only be heard for a short moment.
+   Otherwise the drum would only be heard for a short moment.

 Met\_percus
 ~~~~~~~~~~~

--  met\_percus is an funktion to create an easy drumm
+-  met\_percus is an function to create an easy drum
--  the played note can be a singel note or an list of several notes
+-  the played note can be a single note or an list of several notes
-   which is reapeted
+   which is repeated

 .. code:: python3